On the Averaged Colmez Conjecture: Decomposition of Faltings heights

 This isomorphism is dual to the isomorphism

 Then we have

 Here in the last step, we use the pairing $(e_A, e_{A^t})=(2\pi i)^{2g}$. \end{proof}

-Now we assume that $A$ has a multiplication by a field $E$.
+Now we assume that $A$ has a multiplication by an order of a number field $E$.
 Then $E$ is either totally real or CM.
 Let $c$ be the CM involution on $E$ (which is trivial if $E$ is totally real).
-Then for each embedding $\tau: E\lra \BC$, we have a projection $E\otimes\BC \lra \BC$, and a $\tau$-eigen quotient bundle:
+Then for each embedding $\tau: E\lra \BC$, we have a projection $E\otimes\BC \lra \BC$, and a $\tau$-eigen quotient space